Artour64/rofiles/README.md

 # Rofiles
 a file manager written in dash shell script and uses rofi/dmenu for most of it's interface

+## main menu options
+ - navigate/open  select a file or directory(ends with /) from the rofi/dmenu.
+If selected is a file, xdg-open (default application).
+If it is a directory, go to that directory.
+The rofi/dmenu selection repeated in a loop that can be escaped by pressing the escape key.
+ - navigate  select a directoy from the rofi/dmenu to go to that directory.
+The rofi/dmenu selection repeated in a loop that can be escaped by pressing the escape key.
+ - run_sh  select a shell script with suffix .sh with execute permissions to run it.
+ - xdg_open  select a file to open it with default application (xdg-open)
+ - nano  select a file to open it with nano
+ - gedit  select a file to open it with gedit
+ - rofi_view_file  select a file to view it in rofi/dmenu
+ - shell  use terminal shell.
+To go back to the program, exit the shell
+ - exit  exit the program cleanly
+ - show/hide_hidden_files toggle option to show hidden files

 ## Options
 For options that are boolean (true/false), use capital letter to do the opposite
 e.g. -a   shows hidden files, -A   hides hidden files, i.e. opposites